About our Work

 -

-Somatic therapy can benefit anyone looking to feel more connected to themselves and their bodies.
-It’s especially helpful for people who have experienced trauma, chronic stress, or emotional overwhelm and still feel stuck, even after understanding their experiences intellectually.
-If you find yourself frequently anxious, shut down, emotionally reactive, or struggling with physical symptoms tied to stress—this approach can offer meaningful relief.
-Whether you're new to therapy or have been in talk therapy before and want to go deeper, somatic work gently supports healing by reconnecting you with your body’s natural capacity to regulate, feel safe, and heal.
+Somatic therapy supports people who want to feel more connected to their bodies.
+It’s especially helpful for those who’ve experienced trauma, chronic stress, or emotional overwhelm and still feel stuck, even when they intellectually understand their experiences.
+If you often feel anxious, shut down, emotionally reactive, or notice physical symptoms related to stress, somatic work can offer meaningful relief.
+Whether you’re new to therapy or have been in talk therapy and want to go deeper, this approach gently helps you reconnect with your body’s natural ability to regulate, feel safe, and heal.

 -